vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/vtex-gift-list.md

 ### Ready-made theme

 You can use a ready-made theme with these components or customize the theme to better suit your needs.
-If you want to use the mentioned theme, you can access it on the [List Theme repository](https://github.com/vtex-apps/list-theme) or install it directly using the command:
+If you want to use the mentioned theme, you can install it directly using the command:

 ```bash
 vtex install vtex.list-theme@3.x